Want to know more about Lifeline?

 - will provide and update Lifeline with relevant information about their background, criminal history and personal circumstances that could affect actual or perceived ability to deliver Crisis Support Services

-- will not contact or facilitate contact with a helpseeker during or after the call, nor exploit the helpseeker for financial, emotional or sexual gain
+- will not contact or facilitate contact with a helpseeker during or after the contact, nor exploit the helpseeker for any personal, physical or emotional gain

-- will work within the limits of their role as defined by the Crisis Support Service Description and Practice Model and other Lifeline Policies and Procedures
+- will work within the limits of their role as defined by the Service Description and Practice Model and other Lifeline Policies and Procedures

 - will not provide services when under the influence of alcohol or other drugs which may impair judgement